ihavethatonvinyl/blog/content/q-and-a/q-a-with-music-writer-musicians-will-sissking.md

 ---
-title: Q&A With Music Writer/Musicians Will Sissking
+title: Q&A With Music Writer/Musician Will Sisskind
 date: 2025-12-05T05:03:00.000-05:00
-summary: Q&A is an occasional series where people talk to us about their record collections
+summary: Q&A is an occasional series where people talk to us about their record collections.
+Today we welcome musician Will Sisskind.
 featuredImage: /images/upload/will.jpg
 draft: false
 ---